Suspect arrested in alleged arson at Bernie Sanders’ Vermont office - KESQ

 “My office has offered the support of the Burlington Community Justice Center to Senator Sanders’s staff, and we will continue to be in close communication as their office navigates the impacts of this incident,” she said.

-CNN’s Mary Kay Mallonee, Kaanita Iyer, and Raja Razek contributed to this alert.
+CNN’s Aileen Graef, Mary Kay Mallonee, Kaanita Iyer, and Raja Razek contributed to this alert.

 The-CNN-Wire